anmarkoulis/event-sourcing/docs/notes.md

 ---

-## Section 5: Key Takeaways & Reflections (2-3 minutes)

-### Slide 28: Section Overview (15 seconds)
+### Slide 33: Thank You (30 seconds)
 **Key Points:**
-- Introduce the final section
-- Set expectations for takeaways

-**Speaking Notes:**
-"Let me wrap up with some key takeaways and reflections.
-I want to leave you with some thoughts about raw events, the Python ecosystem, event sourcing as a mindset, and building systems that can explain themselves."

----

-### Slide 29: Key Takeaways (1.5 minutes)
-**Key Points:**
-- Reinforce main messages
-- Keep it memorable
-- End strong
-- Connect to audience

-**Speaking Notes:**
-"Here are the key things I want you to remember.
-Raw events are powerful - they give you audit trails, time travel, and debugging superpowers.
-The Python ecosystem is ready - FastAPI, Celery, and async/await are perfect for this.
-Start simple - you don't need complex infrastructure.
-Event sourcing is a mindset shift - think in terms of what happened, not what is.
-And your system should explain itself - six months from now, you'll thank yourself."

----

-### Slide 30: Questions to Challenge Your Architecture (1 minute)
-**Key Points:**
-- Give actionable questions
-- Encourage thinking
-- End with reflection
-- Connect to next steps

-**Speaking Notes:**
-"Before your next project, ask yourself these questions.
-What if I stored every change instead of just current state?
-How would I debug this if I could replay every action?
-What would complete audit trails mean for my business?
-Could I separate read and write concerns?
-What if my data was immutable?
-These questions will help you think differently about your architecture."

----

-### Slide 31: Thank You (30 seconds)
-**Key Points:**
 - Thank the audience
-- Provide contact info
 - Invite questions
 - End warmly

 **Speaking Notes:**
 "Thank you all for your attention.
 I hope I've convinced you that raw events are worth loving.
-I'm happy to take questions, and you can find me on Twitter or email.
+I'm happy to take questions.
 Let's have a great discussion!"

 ---

-### Slide 32: Resources (30 seconds)
-**Key Points:**
-- Provide further reading
-- Show tools and libraries
-- Keep it practical
-- End with action items

-**Speaking Notes:**
-"Here are some resources to dive deeper.
-These books will give you the theoretical foundation.
-These tools and libraries will help you implement event sourcing in Python.
-Start with the simple stuff and work your way up."

----

 ## Overall Presentation Flow:

 **Timing Breakdown:**
-- Section 1: Intro & Motivation (Slides 1-7): 4 minutes
+- Section 1: What We'll Discuss (Slides 1-8): 4 minutes
-- Section 2: Core Concepts (Slides 8-12): 5.5 minutes
+- Section 2: Core Concepts (Slides 9-16): 6 minutes
-- Section 3: Architecture Walkthrough (Slides 13-20): 12 minutes
+- Section 3: Architecture Walkthrough (Slides 17-26): 12 minutes
-- Section 4: Real-World Patterns (Slides 21-27): 7 minutes
+- Section 4: Real-World Patterns (Slides 27-32): 6 minutes
-- Section 5: Key Takeaways (Slides 28-32): 3 minutes
+- Thank You (Slide 33): 30 seconds

 **Key Speaking Tips:**
 - Use the code examples to anchor concepts